searchkit/searchkit/docs/components.md

 * * *

 ### Initialization
-To use searchkit, we need to instantiate a `SearchkitManager`
+To use searchkit, we need to instantiate a `SearchkitManager` with a elastic like host url.
+We then wrap a searchkit app and render to the page.
+We will define `<App/>` which contains react jsx of the various searchkit components a bit later.
 ```js
 import * as React from "react";
 import * as ReactDOM from "react-dom";